 CBD shows a great deal of promise for mitigating the symptoms of a variety of issues.
 But the jury’s still out in many of the medical and scientific communities.
 In the end, we need to give it time and wait for more data.
 But if what we know by now is any indication, there’s a solid chance that there’s good news on the horizon.

 This article addressed the following:

-- Because CBD isn’t psychoactive, it doesn’t create the unpleasant side effects that some people report with THC.
+- Because CBD isn’t intoxicating, it doesn’t create the unpleasant side effects that some people report with THC.

 - CBD can be an effective defense against becoming too high, as it can counter the effects of THC in medical marijuana.

-- People seeking help with issues like physical pain and seizures will benefit the most from CBD, since it creates a relaxing effect that reduces pain while keeping cognitive abilities intact.
+- People seeking help with issues like physical pain and seizures will benefit the most from CBD since it’s said to be relaxing and reduce pain while keeping cognitive abilities intact.

-- In general (assuming you’re using medical marijuana, as opposed to CBD hemp oil), it’s best to use a strain that contains some THC, but not everyone responds well to that approach.
+- In general (assuming you’re using medical marijuana, as opposed to CBD hemp oil), it’s optimal to use a strain that contains some THC to experience the entourage effect, but not everyone responds well to that approach.